TWISTED STITCH is usually described as an error in the most of the knitting books. There are a few tips on how to avoid twisting a stitch.

 Explanation about MATCHING STITCHES can be found at a Purl Stitch page.

-What should you do if you accidentally managed to twist the stitch?
+What should you do if you accidentally twist a stitch?

 By the tip of the right needle remove the twisted stitch from the left needle.
 Pivot the stitch so you can see it untwisted and return it back to the left needle.